Widinglabs/proekspert-12-12-25/project_4/execution-report1.md

 ### Deviations from Plan

-- None.
-All tasks were already implemented according to the PRP specifications.
+- **tsconfig.json update**: Added `build.ts` to exclude list to fix unrelated TypeScript errors in the build script.
+This was necessary because `build.ts` uses top-level await which requires different compiler settings than the source code.

 ### Issues Encountered

-- None.
+- None significant.
 The implementation was already complete before execution.
 This execution validated the existing implementation.

 ### Implementation Summary